 It has taken me almost a year to write this post.
-Although I shared my view regarding mother-daughter trips on the local blog entitled Flagstaff Moms Blog (click here to read the post if you wish), I never wrote about my trip with my daughter in details on my blog.
+Although I shared my view regarding mother-daughter trips on the local blog entitled Flagstaff Mom Collective (click here to read the post if you wish), I never wrote about my trip with my daughter in detail on my blog.
 I have no excuse apart from procrastination.
 Anyways, here I am ready to share my mommy-daughter vacation in one of the most idyllic places in the world.
 My daughter (4 years old when we took this trip) and I spent a week in an elegant 5-star beach resort called LUX* Le Morne in Mauritius.

 Where is Mauritius?